Assassin-1234/Assassin-1234/README.md

-I currently work on discord projects and mainly work at @Nuggies-bot
+I currently work on discord projects and mainly work at <a href = "https://github.com/Nuggies-bot"> @Nuggies-bot </a>